-In general, you are considered to have a business if the activity:
+In general, you are considered to carry on a business if the activity:

-- has actually commenced - has a significant commercial purpose or character - has a purpose of profit as well as a prospect of profit - is carried out in a manner that is characteristic of the industry - is repeated, regular or continuous - cannot be more accurately described as a hobby, recreation or sporting activity.
+- has commenced - has a significant commercial purpose or character - has a purpose of profit as well as a prospect of profit - is carried out in a manner that is characteristic of the industry - is repeated, regular or continuous - cannot be more accurately described as a hobby. recreation or sporting activity.

-For additional information, please read Are you carrying on a business in the publication Tax basics for small business.
-Primary producers should also refer to Taxation Ruling TR 97/11 - Am I carrying on a business of primary production?
-To find out how to get these publications, see the inside back cover.
+For additional information, see Are you carrying on a business? in the publication Tax basics for small business (NAT 1908).
+Primary producers should also see Taxation Ruling TR 97/11 - Am I carrying on a business of primary production?